BertyBasset/SynthCustomControls/README.md

 When a property affecting the knob display is changed, `DrawKnob()` <u>is</u> called, and the entire knob is redrawn.
 However, this normally happens much less frequently than rotating the knob with a mouse drag.

 Tick Marks and annotation are positioned/sized automatically.
-These can be overridden by settin the `ManualTickRadiusStart`, `ManualTickRadiusStart`, `ManualAnnotationRadius` and `ManualAnnotationFontSize` properties.
+Thhis can be overridden by setting the `ManualTickRadiusStart`, `ManualTickRadiusStart`, `ManualAnnotationRadius` and `ManualAnnotationFontSize` properties.

 ## Full Property List
 | Property/XAML attribute | Data Type      |   Options    |       |       |       | Notes |